Alizaaaja4/Project_C-Ver.3/README.md

 - Delete artisan accounts and products
 - View list of buyer accounts, (A -> Z)
 - Delete buyer accounts
-- View feedback from buyers on products/artisans
+- View feedback from buyers on products

 #### Artisan Mode
 - Sign Up and Sign In